 This is one of the popular types of sampling methods that randomly select members from a list which is too large.

-A typical example is when a researcher wants to choose 1000 individuals from the entire population of the U.S. It is impossible to get the complete list of every individual.
+A typical example is when a researcher wants to choose 1000 individuals from the entire population of the U.S. It is impossible to get a complete list of every individual.
 So, the researcher randomly selects areas (such as cities) and randomly selects from within those boundaries.

 Cluster sampling design is used when natural groups occur in a population.
 The entire population is subdivided into clusters (groups) and random samples are then gathered from each group.